3dcitydb/3dcitydb-docs/source/impexp/export-preferences/general.rst

 export operation to continue on errors and complete the export process if possible.
 The errors encountered during the export process are always recorded in the log in both cases.

+By default, the export operation first *computes the number top-level objects* [1] matching the provided filters on the *Export* tab before starting the export process.
+This number is printed to the log and also used to render a progress bar for the export operation.
+However, computing this number can take a long time on large databases.
+Thus, this option can be disabled so that the export process starts immediately instead.

 As described in :numref:`impexp_citygml_export_chapter`, the export operation supports using compressed output formats like GZIP and ZIP, which helps to keep file sizes small.
 You can choose whether *CityGML* (default) or *CityJSON* shall